Scythian Mythology

 …now the Amazons are called by the Scythians Oiorpata, which name means in the Hellenic tongue "slayers of men", for "a man" they call oior, and pata means "to slay"… (HERODOTUS, 1993: IV, 110-116).

 Thus, Herodotus precisely specifies two Scythian words oyor and pata and gives their meaning.
-In modern Chuvash language ăyăr means "stallion", and patak means "a stick".
-The first word could mean as well "a male, he-", therefore it could also mean "a man".
+In the modern Chuvash language ăyăr means "stallion", and patak means "a stick".
+The first word could mean "a male, he-", therefore it could also mean "a man".
 The second word can be a derivative from not fixed Chuv. pata "to beat, kill".
 Mr. Fatih Şengül (Turkey) informed me that er, eyr or uri means “man, husband” and pata means “to kill, to hit” in Turkic.
 The same version is confirmed by Zaur Hasanov, saying that "this point of view has a place in Azerbaijani science", drawing on Turk. *ar "a husband" and bat, batyrmaq "to kill", "to die" (HASANOV ZAUR.
 2002: 59).

-Herodotus wrote that Scythians avoided borrowing customs of other folks including Hellenes, however in studying the beliefs of the Scythians, he absolutized Greek pantheon of gods and tried to look for some matching to them at the Scythians.
-He could not pay attention to some of the Scythian beliefs, considering them "barbaric".
-However, the worship of the Tree of Life, which survived at Chuvash until now, has its roots in the Scythian times and even in more ancient past:
+Herodotus wrote that Scythians avoided borrowing customs of other folks including Hellenes, however in studying the beliefs of the Scythians, he absolutized the Greek pantheon of gods and tried to look for some matching to them at the Scythians.
+He could not pay attention to some Scythian beliefs, considering them "barbaric".
+However, the worship of the Tree of Life, which survived at Chuvash until now, has its roots in the Scythian times and even in the more ancient past:

 Symbol of the Tree of Life is the main element of the state symbols of the Chuvash – the emblem and flag.
 Its form with branches hanging down like the form of the Tree of Life on the amphora of Chortomlyk Scythian burial mound.
 However, a stylized Tree of Life is also present on the pottery of Chornolis culture which from Scythian culture was developed (see the section "Genesis of Scythian Culture"):